-Yoga, Zumba classes, mental wellness in focus as student suicides shake Kota's 'factory settings' | Education
+Yoga, zumba classes, mental wellness in focus as student suicides shake Kota's 'factory settings' | Education

 ''We have a dedicated helpline which works round the clock and over 50 concerned calls from students or parents are addressed daily through it,'' said Dr Harish Sharma, Principal Counsellor and Student-Behaviour Expert at Allen.

+He said professional counsellors available at the institute are roped in once the teachers have an idea that any student is going through some difficulties.

+''However, in certain cases where we realise that mere counselling will not help and the child needs proper treatment, we inform the parents to take the child with them for sometime and work on their mental health,'' he added.

-The coaching behemoth also organises counselling session for parents to sensitise them about how to keep in touch with their child, but not create any pressure on them.
+The coaching behemoth also organises counselling sessions for parents to sensitise them about how to keep in touch with their child, without creating any pressure on them.

 ''It is a very thin line,'' Sharma said. ''If parents do not keep in touch with their wards, it's obvious they will not notice any change in their behaviour and will not know when their child needs help.
 On the other hand, if parents keep in constant touch, they often add to the burden and stress of students by reminding them of their struggles in sending the child to Kota or add the burden of their expectations.''
-Typically, the day begins as early as 5.30 am for the students with their first class at 7 am.
-Coaching institutes have put in place a mechanism to let parents know of their child has attended the class.
+Typically, for students the day begins as early as 5.30 am with their first classes at 7 am.
+Coaching institutes have put in place a mechanism to let parents know if their child has attended the class.

-As soon students exit their hostel, they are supposed to mark an exit using the bimetric attendance system which automatically sends a message to parents that the child has left from the hostel.
+As soon students leave their hostel, they are supposed to mark an 'exit' using the biometric attendance system which automatically sends a message to the parents that the child is out of their accommodation.
 A similar message is sent to parents when the child enters the coaching institute.

+At Resonance, another prominent coaching institution, every student has a mentor to help him or her deal with academic and non-academic issues.

 The number stood at 18 in 2019 and 20 in 2020.